 Hofstra North Shore-LIJ School of Medicine, received the Dr. Leo A. Guthart

-Betty Diamond, MD, head of the Center for Autoimmune and Musculoskeletal Diseases
+Betty Diamond, MD, head of the Center for Autoimmune, Musculoskeletal and Hematopoietic Diseases

 at the Feinstein Institute, received the Maureen and Ralph Nappi Professor of